-The next portion of my Fraction Unit involves equivalent fractions.
+In my Fraction Unit there is a heavy emphasis on equivalent fractions.
 As students develop their fraction number sense, they typically come to the realization that some same-size fractions have different names.
 This gives a natural transition to teaching equivalent fractions.

 Before teaching the procedure of multiplying the numerator and denominator by the same number, students must develop an understanding of equivalent fractions.